furkansezer/Furkan-Sezer/README.md

 ### 1.1 Welfare Maximization and Conformism via Information Design
 We considered linear-quadratic-Gaussian (LQG) games in which players have quadratic payoffs that depend on the players' actions and an unknown payoff-relevant state, and signals on the state that follow a Gaussian distribution conditional on the state realization.
 An information designer decides the fidelity of information revealed to the players in order to maximize the social welfare of the players or reduce the disagreement among players' actions.
 Leveraging the semi-definiteness of the information design problem, we derive analytical solutions for these objectives under specific LQG games.
 We also performed numerical studies to situations where analytical results is not possible.

 **Furkan Sezer**, Hossein Khazaei, Ceyhun Eksin.
-Social Welfare Maximization and Conformism via Information Design in Linear-Quadratic-Gaussian Games, arxiv: 2102.13047 [math.OC], 2021. [[pdf]](https://arxiv.org/pdf/2102.13047.pdf)
+Social Welfare Maximization and Conformism via Information Design in Linear-Quadratic-Gaussian Games, 2021 (submitted). [[pdf]](https://arxiv.org/pdf/2102.13047.pdf)

 <img src="base.JPG" alt="drawing" width="1000"/>
 <img src="welfare.jpg" alt="drawing" width="1000"/>